-- SIP domain. - Logical/physical Locations that can be occupied by SIP Entities. - Adaptation module to perform header manipulations. - SIP Entities corresponding to Communication Manager, Session Manager and the Avaya SBCE. - Entity Links, which define the SIP trunk parameters used by Session Manager when routing calls to/from SIP Entities. - Routing Policies, which control call routing between the SIP Entities. - Dial Patterns, which govern to which SIP Entity a call is routed.
+- SIP domain. - Logical/physical Locations that can be occupied by SIP Entities. - SIP Entities corresponding to Communication Manager, Session Manager and the Avaya SBCE. - Entity Links, which define the SIP trunk parameters used by Session Manager when routing calls to/from SIP Entities. - Routing Policies, which control call routing between the SIP Entities. - Dial Patterns, which govern to which SIP Entity a call is routed.